AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/manage-user-groups.md

 ## Create user groups

-You can either [create user groups](https://helpx.adobe.com/enterprise/using/user-groups.html) individually, in bulk, or [directly sync them from an established Azure AD](https://helpx.adobe.com/enterprise/using/add-azure-sync.html) to a federated directory in the [!DNL Adobe Admin Console].
-In the [!DNL Global Admin Console], you can define user groups with relevant product profiles assigned, to which the user group admins can later add users using the [!DNL Admin Console].
+You can either [create user groups](https://helpx.adobe.com/enterprise/using/user-groups.html) individually, in bulk, or [directly sync them from an established Azure AD](https://helpx.adobe.com/enterprise/using/add-azure-sync.html) to a federated directory in the Adobe Admin Console.
+In the Global Admin Console, you can define user groups with relevant product profiles assigned, to which the user group admins can later add users using the Admin Console.

 1. Sign in to the [Global Admin Console](https://global-admin-console.adobe.com/), select an organization to edit, and then navigate to the **[!UICONTROL User Groups]** tab.